AmrAliDv/Model-Based/BMS/Readme.md

 1. Building the 3P4S Battery Pack:
 - This configuration provides a total voltage of 16.8V.
-- Note: For the purpose of a faster simulation, the battery pack is adjusted to 1.5Ah capacity and a 3.5V nominal voltage per cell with a 0.2 state of charge.
+- Note: For the purpose of a faster simulation, the battery pack is set to a 1.5Ah capacity and cell voltage is approximately 3.5 at a 0.2 SOC.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/0dd5c080-69eb-43f6-a487-dff4b362e27a"></img>